-A flag parameter for the redshift indicating uncertainty in the value ('?'), extreme uncertainty ('??') or a lower limit ('>').
+A flag parameter for the redshift indicating uncertainty in the value ('?').

-The radio flux density of the blazar at 1.4GHz (from NVSS or SUMSS), in mJy: if the 1.4-GHz flux density is unknown, the flux density at another radio frequency is given.
+The radio flux density of the blazar at 1.4GHz (from NVSS or FIRST), in mJy.
+Alternatively, if the 1.4-GHz flux density is not known, the flux density at 0.843 GHz from SUMSS is given instead.

-The radio flux density of the blazar at 143 GHz, in mJy.
+The microwave flux density of the blazar, mostly at 143 GHz from the Planck Compact Source Catalogue Public Release 1, in mJy.

-The X-ray flux of the blazar in the 0.1-2.4 keV band, mostly taken from the ROSAT Archive, in erg cm-2 s-1.
+The X-ray flux of the blazar in the 0.1-2.4 keV band, taken from the ROSAT Archive or from Swift-XRT catalogs, or in a few cases from other sources, in erg cm-2 s-1.

 The gamma-ray flux of the blazar in the 1-100 GeV band, taken from Fermi, in photons cm-2 s-1.